AnggaR96s/Reforestation/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.